Christopher Jones (actor, born 1941): Personal life

+Sexual assault allegation

+In an August 2018 interview with The Guardian, actress Olivia Hussey claimed that Jones had raped her in 1969, when she was 18 years old.
+She stated the two had previously dated, but that the relationship had ended because of Jones' physical abuse.
+Hussey became pregnant as a result of the assault and later had an abortion.

 Death

 Jones died on January 31, 2014, at the age of 72, owing to complications arising from gallbladder cancer.
-He is survived by seven children, Jennifer Strasberg, Christopher Jones Jr., Jeromy McKenna, Delon Jones, Tauer Jones, Calin Jones, and Seagen Jones.
+He is survived by seven children: Jennifer Strasberg, Christopher Jones Jr., Jeromy McKenna, Delon Jones, Tauer Jones, Calin Jones, and Seagen Jones.
 He is interred at the Hollywood Forever Cemetery.

-Rape allegation

-When she was 18 years old, actress Olivia Hussey was allegedly raped by Jones in the house Roman Polanski had shared with his wife Sharon Tate, weeks after Tate's death.
-When she became pregnant, she had an abortion.
-Hussey had dated Jones in 1968 but ended the relationship because, she says, he was physically abusive toward her.